jeremenichelli/personal-site/posts/2015-08-15-using-web-fonts.md

 });
 ```

-Then add the class dynamically, for example in _php_ if your engine is Wordpress, to your site.
-What about the ones that uses static generators, _like this one_?
-Well you have no solution around this.
+Then add the class dynamically, for example in PHP if your engine is Wordpress, to your site.
+What about the ones that uses static generators, _like this one?_ Well you have no solution around this.

 Yes, **boooooh**.

-Good thing is new specs to control the <a href="https://github.com/KenjiBaheux/css-font-rendering" target="_blank">font rendering behavior</a> are being discussed.
+Good thing is new specs to control the [font rendering behavior](//github.com/KenjiBaheux/css-font-rendering) are being discussed.

 ## Recommended articles

-If you are more curious about **FOUT** and **FIOT**, <a href="https://css-tricks.com/fout-foit-foft/" target="_blank">Chris Coyer wrote a nice post in CSS-Tricks</a> about them.
-Also, Scott Jehl from Filament Group did <a href="https://www.filamentgroup.com/lab/font-events.html" target="_blank">a great post about loading web fonts</a> using their site as test case.
+If you are more curious about **FOUT** and **FIOT**, Chris Coyer wrote a good [post about them](//css-tricks.com/fout-foit-foft/).
+Also, Scott Jehl from Filament Group did [a great post covering loading web fonts](//www.filamentgroup.com/lab/font-events.html) using their own site as test case.
 Go check it out for more precise information about this.

 ## Wrap-up